githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-projects-versus-projects-classic.md

-If you were a user of Projects (Classic) and you want to know what has changed, you're in the right place.
+Before we dive into learning how to utilze the new and improved Projects, let's take a moment to walk through what has changed from Projects (Classic).

 Let's first go over some of the enhancements in a side-by-side glance and then dive deeper into each section of updates.